Volunteer with us!

 Congratulations to Christopher "Kit" Dobyns for being awarded a prestigious Rhodes Scholarship.
 Kit was a member of the Cayuga Heights Fire Company and recently graduated from Cornell University with honors

-He will begin an exciting new chapter of his life next October at Oxford University
+He begins an exciting new chapter of his life at Oxford University

 9/2/12: CHFD hits the target